angela-li/chicago-housing/README.md

 -   To get more familiar with dplyr, there's no better resource than [R for Data Science, chapter 5](https://r4ds.had.co.nz/transform.html).
 This book in general is *fantastic* and I recommend you give it a look.

--   To download more Chicago-related data, go to the [Chicago Data Portal](https://data.cityofchicago.org)here.
+-   To download more Chicago-related data, go to the [Chicago Data Portal](https://data.cityofchicago.org) here.